Takeover price for Sunningdale Tech raised to S$1.65 per share in final offer

 The move comes after activist investor Quarz Capital Management said in a statement last week that the proposed takeover price was "too low" and "significantly undervalues" the company.

-Quarz, which advises entities that collectively own more than 6 per cent of the shares of Sunningdale, argued that the initial takeover price proposed at S$1.55 per share is at a significant discount of more than 22 per cent to Sunningdale's book value of close to S$2 per share.
+Quarz had said the original offer price was at a significant discount to Sunningdale's book value of close to S$2 per share.

-With the revised and final offer, scheme shareholders can choose between receiving S$1.65 in cash per share, or 1,650 shares in Sunrise Technology Investment Holding (Cayman), the holding company of the offeror, at S$0.001 each.
+With the revised and final offer, scheme shareholders can choose between receiving S$1.65 in cash per share, or 1,650 shares in Sunrise Technology Investment Holding (Cayman) - the holding company of the offeror.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg